WinZip for iOS 3 User Guide

 In Settings you can:

-- Clear the cache (files downloaded from Dropbox)
+- Clear the cache (files downloaded) from a cloud service

 - Set the Encryption Method.